Feirell/event-emitter-typesafe/template.README.md

 # event-emitter-typesafe

-This package is meant to give you an easy to use way of defining the events an object can emit in two different ways, both are typesafe with TypeScript.
+This package is meant to give you an easy to use way of defining an event emitter which is typesafe.
+Those definitions can be either applied by mixin or by extension of the `EventEmitter` class.

-## API

-Have a look at the documentation
+In either way those classes offer the three main methods `add`, `remove` and `dispatch` and several alias.
+The API documentation is available at: https://feirell.github.io/event-emitter-typesafe/.

 ## usage